2called-chaos/watchmonkey_cli/README.md

 ## Custom checkers
 If you want to monitor something that is not covered by the buildin handlers you can create your own, it's not that hard and should be a breeze if you are used to Ruby.
 All descendants of the `WatchmonkeyCli::Checker` class will be initialized and are usable in the application.
-Documentation is thin but you can take a look at the [example checker](https://github.com/2called-chaos/watchmonkey_cli/blob/master/lib/watchmonkey_cli/doc/checker_example.rb), the [buildin checkers](https://github.com/2called-chaos/watchmonkey_cli/tree/master/lib/watchmonkey_cli/checkers), my [little tutorial video](???) or just [open an issue](https://github.com/2called-chaos/watchmonkey_cli/issues/new) and I might just implement it real quick.
+Documentation is thin but you can take a look at the [example checker](https://github.com/2called-chaos/watchmonkey_cli/blob/master/lib/watchmonkey_cli/doc/checker_example.rb), the [buildin checkers](https://github.com/2called-chaos/watchmonkey_cli/tree/master/lib/watchmonkey_cli/checkers) or just [open an issue](https://github.com/2called-chaos/watchmonkey_cli/issues/new) and I might just implement it real quick.

 ## Additional Features